The office has changed a lot over the last 50 years, from cubicle culture to open plan spaces, rigid structures to agile working.

 But you don’t need to knock down walls or gain more space to provide this type of environment for your workers.
 Products such as acoustic screens and whiteboards can be used to create boundaries around collaboration spaces.
 While pods and booths can provide privacy for individual work or one-on-one meetings.

-In the hybrid office, spaces need to be as flexible and adaptable as possible.
+Spaces need to be as flexible and adaptable as possible for hybrid work.
 We’re likely to see pods, booths and acoustic screens being used instead of constructed enclosed spaces.
 As well as moveable furniture and technology, such as digital screens, that can be rolled in when needed.

-For hybrid collaboration, spacing and partitions can be used to provide more audio and visual privacy.
+For collaborative work, spacing and partitions can be used to provide more audio and visual privacy.

-Google is currently pioneering privacy robots with inflating cellophane balloon walls to create flexible spaces.
+Google have experimented with privacy robots with inflating cellophane balloon walls to create flexible spaces.
 A gimmick?
 Maybe.
 But like everyone else, they’re testing out new ideas and seeing what works.

 The hybrid office thrives on technology.
-Organisations bringing people back to the office in a hybrid model will need to consider what technology they are currently using, how it worked for them during the pandemic, and identify any additional investments they’ll need to make to support workers.
+Organisations hoping to develop a hybrid working model will need to consider what technology they are currently using, if it will be adequate to support your future plans.

 Microsoft has introduced elaborate conference rooms with curved tables, projection equipment and specialised mics and cameras that make “in-person participants feel like everyone’s present and remote participants feel like everyone’s remote.”